sombrabr/getdata-courseproject/README.md

     |   |   |-- X_train.txt
     |   |   |-- y_train.txt

+The script will create a file named `averages.txt`, in the same directory that it is run, with a tidy data containing the averages of the data set.

 ### Tidy Data preparation

 The script will read and process the files below (the *raw data*):